Smart Home Pool Thermometer Options

 For swimming pool owners monitoring the water temperature of the pool coming into, and during, the swimming season is not only useful, but can be important for maintaining the appropriate chemical balance.
 This is commonly done with a conventional pool thermometer, often one that floats in the pool itself.

-When we installed a swimming pool, it was a smart home no-brainer to be able to ask the house what the pool temperature was so I embarked on finding a connected pool sensor that could be queried by a voice assistant or smart home platform.
-This would most likely require a WiFi pool thermometer of some kind in order to connect and check temperature readings.
+When we installed a swimming pool, it was a smart home no-brainer to be able to ask the house what the pool temperature was, so I embarked on finding a connected pool sensor that could be queried by a voice assistant or smart home platform.
+This would most likely require a wireless pool thermometer of some kind in order to connect and check temperature readings.

 Temperature sensors are undeniably a basic staple of the smart home and there are many to choose from.
 Indeed, these sensors are so cheap that they are often just thrown into other unrelated devices like light switches or motion sensors.
 As such, it was surprising to find nothing for swimming pool owners.

-Yes, there are many floating wireless pool thermometers that signal back to a remote LCD display or even a smartphone app, but these are completely standalone devices that don’t use standard Wi-Fi.
+Yes, there are many floating wireless pool thermometers that signal back to a remote LCD display or even a smartphone app, but these are completely standalone devices that don’t use standard Wi-Fi and provide no interfacing options.
 These digital thermometers are usually pretty cheap and won’t last.
 Things are starting to change though, and there are some options to get some smarts into your pool maintenance.

 Smart Swimming Pool Sensors